ENGLISH - SPANISH GLOSSARY OF TRANSLATION INDUSTRY TERMS

 Copywriting

-Writing persuasive content for direct mail pieces, taglines, jingle lyrics, web pages, online ads, e-mails, television or radio commercial scripts, press releases, white papers, catalogues, billboards, brochures, postcards, sales letters, and other marketing communications media pages.
+Writing persuasive content for direct mail pieces, taglines, jingle lyrics, web pages, online ads,

 Spanish: redacción publicitaria